zagaran/eb-ssm/README.md

 This simple script helps you SSH into an Elastic Beanstalk server using AWS SSM.

+eb-ssm is desinged to combine tools from the EB CLI and the AWS CLI to provide a better alternaitve to `eb ssh`.

+It's a pip library, installed by `pip install eb-ssm`.

+Once it's set up, you can SSH into your Elastic Beanstalk servers with `eb-ssm [environment_name]`.

+## Why you should use it

 While `eb ssh` exists, it requires each individual user to have the EC2 instance private keys locally.
 This is unideal from both an information security and access management standpoint.
-If you've configured SSM, users will no longer need the EC2 instance private keys to SSH into Elastic Beanstalk instances and instead have their access managed via IAM.
+If you've configured SSM, users will no longer need SSH keys to SSH into Elastic Beanstalk instances and instead have their access managed via IAM.

-eb-ssm is desinged to combine tools from the EB CLI and the AWS CLI to provide a better alternaitve to `eb ssh`.

-## Why you should use it
+The main advantages of eb-ssm are the following:

 1. **Server SSH access is managed through IAM.**  Normally, you have to manage SSH access to Elastic Beanstalk environments yourself.
 IAM is where AWS manages user access for everything else, and with eb-ssm, you can manage server SSH access for EB environments there as well.